Using Tattoo Seals to Visit a Japanese Onsen

 This isn't a sponsored post, and it doesn't contain affiliate links—I just wanted to share my experience using tattoo seals to visit Japanese onsens.

 Thanks to geothermal activity throughout the country, bathing in onsens (or hot springs) is a quintessential part of Japanese culture.
 The options range from remote, scenic pools to large resorts and urban hotels, and soaking in the hot, mineral-rich water promotes relaxation.
-I knew I wanted to experience this aspect of Japanese culture during our trip to Japan, so I booked hotels with on-site onsens.
+Onsens are one of my favorite aspects of traveling in Japan, and when possible I book accommodations with on-site onsens.

 Cartoon of tattooed man with a bottle of beer and text reading "No tattoos and drunks allowed!"